Makes two galettes, 20cm each.

 - 2 tablespoons milk + 1 teaspoon sugar (to brush the crust before baking)

-In the bowl of a food processor pulse together flour, salt and sugar until incorporated.
-Add butter, and pulse until mixture resembles coarse crumbs.
-Beat together cold milk with the egg yolk and then gradually stream the mixture into the flour until the dough just comes together.
-Turn out the dough onto a clean work surface, divide it in half and shape each half into a flattened disk.
-Wrap in plastic, and refrigerate 30 minutes.
+In a food processor, combine flour, salt, and sugar until well combined.
+Pulse in the butter until the mixture resembles coarse crumbs.
+Mix cold milk and egg yolk together, then gradually stream the mixture into the flour until the dough just comes together.
+Turn the dough out onto a clean work surface, divide it in half, and flatten each half into a disk.
+Wrap in plastic wrap and place in the refrigerator for 30 minutes.